 Managing Oneself is Peter Drucker at his best.
 It’s concise, relatable, and full of good advice and insight.
-Managing Oneself discusses finding your key strengths, understanding how you perform and what your value system is.
+This short book, which was originally an article, discusses how to find your key strengths, understanding how you perform and what your value system is.

 Book Summary & Notes